Time of Troubles: Background

 Tsar Feodor I was the second adult son of Ivan the Terrible, the first tsar of Russia.
 Feodor's elder brother, Tsarevich Ivan Ivanovich, was the heir apparent; Feodor was never considered a serious candidate for the Russian throne.
 However, Tsarevich Ivan was allegedly killed in anger by his father on 19 November 1581, making Feodor the new heir apparent.

-According to Chester Dunning, "Tsar Ivan knew perfectly well that Fedor could not rule on his own; before his own death in 1584, he set up a council of regents to govern in his son's name.
+According to the historian Chester Dunning, "Tsar Ivan knew perfectly well that Fedor could not rule on his own; before his own death in 1584, he set up a council of regents to govern in his son's name.
 Ivan named as regents two leading boyars; Fedor's uncle, Nikita Romanovich Zakharyin-Yuriev (head of the Romanov clan), and Prince Ivan F. Mstislavsky; he also named two leading members of his own court: a premier prince of the blood, the popular and heroic Prince Ivan Petrovich Shuisky, and Fedor's brother-in-law, Boris Godunov.
-On the day of the coronation, Boris was named koniushii boiarin (master of the house or equerry) – a title that immediately identified him as the most powerful member of the boyar council.
+On the day of the coronation, Boris was named koniushii boiarin (master of the horse or equerry) – a title that immediately identified him as the most powerful member of the boyar council.
 Prince Ivan Mstislavsky made a bid for power in 1585.
 He was stopped by the other regents and was forced to become a monk – which in Russia was an irreversible step.
 Out of this episode grew a tacit alliance between the Godunovs and the Romanovs to protect their families' interests."
 In 1586, after an anti-Godunov riot, "Aged Prince Ivan Shuisky was forced to become a monk and kept under heavy guard.
 Boris Godunov was now Tsar Fedor's sole regent and the most powerful man in Russia."

 Ilya Repin's Ivan the Terrible and His Son Ivan (1885), depicting the accidental killing of Tsarevich Ivan Ivanovich by his father Ivan the Terrible; it made Feodor I heir to the Russian throne.

 In the middle of the 16th century, Russia suffered famines, pestilence and internal discord which were accompanied by Ottoman-backed raids by the Crimean Khanate.
 In 1571, Devlet I Giray, and his army ransacked its lands in the events known as Fire of Moscow.
 In 1591, Ğazı II Giray and his brother Fetih I Giray launched another raid in Russia, but they were completely defeated.
 This was the last trip of the Crimeans to Moscow.